FSRA Stakeholder Advisory Committee for Life & Health Insurance

 Members may be asked to prepare material for consideration by FSRA or for presentation to the Board.

-FSRA management shall endeavour to provide meeting agendas and related materials at least one week in advance of each regular meeting.
+FSRA management shall endeavor to provide meeting agendas and related materials at least one week in advance of each regular meeting.
 FSRA management shall prepare a summary of each SAC meeting with the Board and distribute it, including any accompanying written submissions, to members, typically within three weeks following a meeting.
+As part of these meetings FSRA will communicate what recommendations or feedback has been adopted and what has been considered but not adopted.
 FSRA also intends to publish a high-level summary of the L&H Insurance SAC’s work on FSRA’s website within approximately three weeks of each meeting with the Board.

 FSRA is seeking industry members that have direct experience in one or more of the following functional areas within the L&H insurance sector: